nepster-web/gambling-tech/docs/guide/FisherYatesShuffle.md

 > The easy way shuffles the cards.

-The [Fisher–Yates shuffle](https://en.wikipedia.org/wiki/Fisher%E2%80%93Yates_shuffle) is an algorithm
-for generating a random permutation of a finite sequence - in plain terms, the algorithm shuffles the sequence.
+The [Fisher-Yates shuffle](https://en.wikipedia.org/wiki/Fisher%E2%80%93Yates_shuffle) is an algorithm for generating a random permutation of a finite sequence - in plain terms, the algorithm shuffles the sequence.